luraess/parallel-gpu-workshop-JuliaCon21/README.md

 synchronize()
 # [...] skipped lines
 ```
 > 💡 We use `@cuda blocks=cublocks threads=cuthreads` to launch the GPU kernel on the appropriate number of threads, i.e. "parallel workers".
-The number of grid points `nx` and `ny` must now be chosen accordingly to the number of parallel workers.
-Also, note that we need to run higher resolution in order to saturate the GPU memory bandwidth and get relevant performance measure.
+The number of grid points `nx` and `ny` must now be chosen according to the number of parallel workers.
+Also, note that we need to run higher resolution in order to saturate the GPU memory bandwidth and get relevant performance measures.

 > ⚠ Default precision in `CUDA.jl` is `Float32`, so we have to enforce `Float64` here.